DallanQ/lotr_journeys_in_middle_earth/QA.md

 [ready-defense-guardian-and-shields-tier-2-plus](https://boardgamegeek.com/thread/2977201/ready-defense-guardian-and-shields-tier-2-plus)

-> Can I use the Success from "Ready Defense" first during negation and afterwards discard it to use it's Guard ability?
-As far as I understand rule 22.13 from the rules reference, you can negate damage/fear first and then resolve abilities that prevent damage/fear, so this should be possible
+> Can I use Ready Defense to negate damage or fear, then discard it to use its Guard ability?
+According to Rule 22.13, I can negate first and then resolve abilities that prevent damage/fear, so this should be possible, right?
+After discarding Ready Defense for Guard, can I use Reinforced Shield to prepare it again?
+If Ready Defense is prepared, can I use its Guard ability again?
+Also, can I prepare a Guard card revealed during negation by Reinforced Shield?

-Yes.
-This one is pretty straightforward.
-The first ability doesn’t have a discard cost, which means that the card is still available to discard for Guard after the damage goes through.

-> Can I use the ability from "Reinforced Shield" to prepare "Ready Defense" after I discarded it to use it's Guard ability?
-Rule 1.15 states, that if multiple abilities resolve at the same time (both Guard and "Reinforced shield" use the timing "when"), you can determine the order in which those abilities resolve yourself.
-So if you would still suffer damage after negation, you could trigger Guard from "Ready Defense" first, which puts it in the discard pile, and then trigger the ability of "Reinforced Shield" to prepare "Ready Defense".

-Provided at least one Damage for you to suffer made it through, yes that’s fine.

-> Crazily enough, as "Ready Defense" is now again a prepared card, could I use it's Guard ability... again?
-This doesn't sound correct, but I can't find rules against it.

-Yes.
-Timing is still legal (when you would suffer Damage) and you have the card available to discard so I’d say yes.

->  Last question: could you prepare a card with Guard that was revealed during negation with "Reinforced shield's" ability?
-Rule 22.13 said, you can negate first and then prevent.
-That means, you make the negation test first, putting all revealed cards into your discard pile, making them available for the ability of "Reinforced Shield".

-Yes.
-Suffering happens after negation so any cards put into discard by the negate are legal targets by the time the Shield resolves.
+Yes, you can use Ready Defense to negate damage or fear, then discard it for Guard.
+Since the first ability has no discard cost, it remains available after negation.

+You can then use Reinforced Shield to prepare Ready Defense.
+Once prepared, you can use its Guard ability again, as long as you’re suffering damage.
+There’s no rule against reusing it.

+You can also prepare a Guard card revealed during negation, as negated cards go into the discard pile and are available for Reinforced Shield.

 [all-heroes-must-be-in-location-clarification](https://boardgamegeek.com/thread/2993893/all-heroes-must-be-in-location-clarification)

-> if an event specifies that all heroes must be on the same space to trigger an action to win the game, what happens if one of the heroes is already defeated? do we just lose the adventure?
+> If an event specifies that all heroes must be on the same space to trigger an action to win the game, what happens if one of the heroes is already defeated? do we just lose the adventure?

 Typically you would win in that situation.
 Since the fallen hero is no longer in the adventure they would not be required to be in the space.

 [when-a-hero-attack-wording](https://boardgamegeek.com/thread/2854613/when-a-hero-attack-wording)

-> So what with wording: "when a hero attack"?
-Do you resolve that as: when you attack or when any hero attack?
-> I'm little confused.
-I have the problem with card "elfs wrights' Grace.
-Smith #9 card, that say:"when a hero attacks you may discard this skill for one of their items to gain 1 success: 4hits, pierce".
-> Can I use this card only for myself?
+> Does "when a hero attacks" refer only to your attack, or any hero’s attack?
+I’m confused about the Elves' Wright’s Grace card (Smith #9), which says, "When a hero attacks, you may discard this skill for one of their items to gain 1 success: 4 hits, pierce."
+Can I use this for any hero's attack, or only mine?

 “You” always refers to the hero holding the card.
 “When you attack” can thus only be used when you yourself attack.